• Menu

 4. Create A Personal Budget Template

 Right now, you know what your average monthly expense is.
 Also, you are aware of how much a budget can save you monthly.
 The first thing you need to create a personal budget is a budget template.
-A budget template is a form, which helps you budget your money.
+You can read how to best budget your money for an alternative way of doing it.

-You can create your own budget template on a notebook.
-To create budget template for a beginner, you can draw this monthly template below on your note book.
+Or, simply create your own budget template on a notebook.
+To create budget template for a beginner, I have created a template below, for you to replicate on your note book.

 NameExpected AmountBudget AmountBalance